 - Budget Friendly- with the ingredients needed being minimal, this meal isn’t expensive to make and can fit anyone’s budget. *especially when you find those pork chops on sale!!

-- One Pan Meal- with rice and pork chops combined in one pan, you can serve this tasty bake on its own or add a veggie for a complete meal.
+- One Pan Meal- with rice and pork chops combined in one dish, you can serve this tasty bake on its own or add a veggie for a complete meal.

-- Rice- uncooked (I used minute rice, but any rice will work, just adjust cooking time a bit)
+- Rice- uncooked (I used minute white rice, but any long grain rice will work, just adjust cooking time a bit)

 - Butter- cut into 1 tbsp. slices